Decoherence and Quantum Interference assisted electron trapping in a quantum dot: Model

+The validation of the aforementioned Hamiltonian depends on the following criteria; in this configuration there must be no electrons in the CB.
+This is calculated in the standard way as follows

-Since the configuration has a large length-to-width ratio, $D\left( E \right)$ is approximated by the density of states of a 1D NW.
+Since the configuration has a large length-to-width ratio, $D\left( E \right)$ is approximated by the density of states of a 1D NR (Section V).
 Doping (type and concentration) along with temperature are taken into account through the Fermi-Dirac function ${{f}^{FD}}\left( E \right)$.
-We observe that irrespective of the electric state of the configuration (on/off), on average there are virtually no electrons in the whole configuration.
-Consequently, when the SES is triggered and a single electron is emitted, the aforementioned Hamiltonian is a valid description for this single electron.
-Nevertheless, this Hamiltonian does not describe the coupling between both the n-doped or p-doped regions (quasi-continuum) and QDs \#1 and \#5, respectively.
-This coupling is well described by the Fermi's golden rule for transition rates as follows
+We observe that on average there are virtually no electrons in the whole configuration.
+Consequently, when the SES is triggered and a single electron is emitted, $H_I'$ is a valid description for this single electron. $H_c$ describes the coupling between the "zero-region" (quasi-continuum) and QDs \#1 and \#5.
+The electron inside the "zero-region" is incoherent because of the decoherence effects due to the acoustic phonons.
+Such effects do not conserve the energy of the electron.
+This coupling is well described by Fermi's golden rule for the transition rates as follows: